scolladon/sfdx-git-delta/README.md

 ### Deploy the delta metadata

-The simplest option to deploy the delta changes is to use `force:source:deploy` command with `-x` parameter:
+The simplest option to deploy the incremental changes is to use `force:source:deploy` command with `-x` parameter:

 ```sh
 sfdx force:source:deploy -x package/package.xml --postdestructivechanges destructiveChanges/destructiveChanges.xml